seankhliao/mono/_web/sean.liao.dev/src/clothes.md

 I don't really like that they have left/right socks and they can be pretty thin in some places (around the ball of the foot).

+_Uniqlo Colour Socks_
+Cheap, but somehow a pair of them developed a hole in just a few months.

+_Uniqlo HEATTECH Socks (Pile)_
+Seems decent so far.

 #### Shoes

 _Timberland Premium 6-Inch Lace-Up Waterproof Boot_